f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-with-SMG/xc-console-demo-guide.rst

 Prerequisites
 **************
 - Access to GCP & Azure portals - If you do not have accounts, get in touch with cloud support for portal access
-- GCP and Azure CLI credentials - Check https://community.f5.com/kb/technicalarticles/creating-a-credential-in-f5-distributed-cloud-for-gcp/298290 and https://community.f5.com/kb/technicalarticles/creating-a-credential-in-f5-distributed-cloud-for-azure/298316 for more details)
 - Access to F5 XC account - Contact F5 Support if you do not have one
+- Cloud credentials onboarded in F5 XC - Check `GCP article <https://community.f5.com/kb/technicalarticles/creating-a-credential-in-f5-distributed-cloud-for-gcp/298290>`_ and `Azure article <https://community.f5.com/kb/technicalarticles/creating-a-credential-in-f5-distributed-cloud-for-azure/298316>`_ for more details
 - SSH key pair - check `GCP doc <https://cloud.google.com/compute/docs/connect/create-ssh-keys>`_ for key pair generation
-- Install postman for testing the setup - check online links to install in your machine

 Deployment Steps
 *****************